valentyn-protsyuk/russianRouletteJS/README.md

 ## About this game

 The game allows the player to choose who goes first and plays through a maximum of six rounds to determine the winner between the player and an NPC.
-The JSON file is being used to store all possible states.
-Then JavaScript to dynamically navigate between these states as the game progresses.
+The JSON file is being used to store all possible game states.
+Then JavaScript is being used to dynamically navigate between these states as the game progresses.
 To enhance the user experience, I incorporated GIFs, music, and sound effects for an immersive atmosphere.

 ## Project Structure 📁